irevhub/alertgrams/README.md

 df -h / | awk 'NR==2 {if($5+0 > 80) system("./alert.sh WARNING \"Disk usage: " $5 " on " $1 "\"")}'
 ```

+> 🆕 **New in v1.1.1**: Real-time syslog monitoring with immediate alerts for critical system events, security incidents, and service failures.
+See [Syslog Monitoring](#-syslog-monitoring-v111) section below.

 ### Help and Options

 ```bash